kylamonet/up221-Kyla/README.md

 # up221-Kyla
 ## About Me
 My name is Kyla Foreman and I am a second year MURP in the Community Economic Development and Housing (CEDH) concentration.
 I am from Sacramento and will forever be that girl rooting for the Kings.
-I love to prioritze self-care, play fun word or number puzzles (Sudoku is my current favorite), and explore neighborhoods in Los Angeles through food, art, music, and people.
+I love to prioritze self-care, play fun word or number puzzles (Sudoku is my current favorite), and explore neighborhoods in Los Angeles through food, art, music, and human connections.
 ## Course Description & Learning Objectives
 * Expose students to the foundations of spatial data science through various data science tools
 * Learn the basics of programming with GIS and Python